-Many efforts have been made to approximately solve the CME, and a variety of numerical methods have been invented.
-The most popular method, the Gillespie algorithm \cite{doob1942topics,gillespie1976general,doi:10.1021/jp993732q,Cao_2006,weinan2021applied}, also known as the stochastic simulation algorithm or the kinetic Monte Carlo, simulates trajectories to generate statistics of relevant variables.
-It is based on the Monte Carlo method by sampling from all possible paths (or trajectories).
+Many efforts have been made to approximately solve the CME by numerical methods.
+The most popular method, the Gillespie algorithm \cite{doob1942topics,gillespie1976general,weinan2021applied} as a type of the kinetic Monte Carlo method, samples from all possible trajectories to generate statistics of relevant variables.
 However, achieving high-accuracy statistics of the joint probability distribution requires a large number of trajectories.
-Moreover, the dynamics can be dramatically affected by rare but important trajectories, which are hard to be sampled by the Gillespie algorithm \cite{terebus2019discrete,terebus2021exact}.
-Different from the sampling-based methods, asymptotic approximations have been proposed to transform the CME into continuous-state equations, e.g., the chemical Langevin equation \cite{gillespie2000chemical,ethier2009markov}.
-This method enjoys efficient solutions based on differential equations, but the continuous-state approximation becomes inaccurate when the count of species is small, e.g., in the case of proteins \cite{raj2008nature}.
-The stochastic noise originated from the discrete count of species may also induce abrupt changes of the stability, known as the noise-induced transition \cite{tang2017potential,PhysRevLett.106.248102,horsthemke1984noise}.
-Another class of methods truncate the CME into a state space covering the majority of the probability distribution, including the finite state projection method \cite{munsky2006finite,gupta2017finite}, the sliding window method \cite{henzinger2009sliding}, and the ACME method \cite{cao2016accurate,cao2016state} based on the finite-buffer technique \cite{cao2008optimal}.
-Further advances employ the Krylov subspace approximation \cite{doi:10.1137/060678154} and the tensor-train representations \cite{kazeev2014direct,ion2021tensor}.
-However, computational cost of these methods is still prohibitive to reach high accuracy when both the number (type) and counts of species become large~\cite{gupta2021deepcme}.
-Despite a great effort has been paid, we are still lacking a general method to solve the CME by directly facing the representation problem of the evolving joint probability of species counts.
+Moreover, the dynamics can be dramatically affected by rare but important trajectories, which are difficult to sample by the Gillespie algorithm \cite{terebus2019discrete,terebus2021exact}.
+Different from the sampling-based methods, asymptotic approximations have been proposed to transform the CME into continuous-state equations, e.g., the chemical Langevin equation \cite{gillespie2000chemical}.
+This method is more computationally efficient, but the continuous-state approximation becomes inaccurate when fluctuations on the count of species are significant, e.g., in the case of proteins \cite{raj2008nature}.
+Another class of methods truncates the CME into a state space covering the majority of the probability distribution, including the finite state projection \cite{munsky2006finite}, the sliding window method \cite{henzinger2009sliding}, and the ACME method \cite{cao2016accurate,cao2016state}.
+Further advances employ the Krylov subspace approximation \cite{doi:10.1137/060678154} and tensor-train representations \cite{kazeev2014direct,ion2021tensor}.
+However, the computational cost of these methods is still prohibitive to reach high accuracy when both the number and counts of species become large~\cite{gupta2021deepcme}.
+Although a great effort has been made, we still lack a general method to solve the CME by directly facing the representation problem of the evolving joint probability distribution.